Types of Pricing Strategies in Marketing: A Quick Guide

 11) Value-Based Pricing

 The pricing strategy considers what the customers are ready to pay for a product or service.
-The businesses use advanced analytics to understand the needs, expectations, and buying habits of customers based on real-time data collected from various sources.
+Businesses use advanced analytics to understand the needs, expectations, and buying habits of customers based on real-time data collected from various sources.
 The actionable data help decision-makers to set a price that customers are ready to pay.
 Some businesses adopt the value-based pricing strategy to offer the same product or service to different customers at different prices.
 The pricing models help businesses to meet customer expectations and promote customer loyalty.

 12) Bundle Pricing

 You can adopt the bundle pricing model when you are offering complimentary products as a bundle.
 You can allow customers to buy a specific product individually or as a component of the bundle.
-But the customer can save money by buying the product as a component of the bundle.
+However, the customer can save money by buying the product as a component of the bundle.
 The pricing strategy helps you to increase sales revenue by selling multiple products simultaneously as a bundle.
 Also, you can easily create a customer base for complementary products.

 13) Psychological Pricing